Mark-Barican/Sorting_Visualizer/README.md

 # 🔢 Sorting Algorithm Visualizer

-An interactive web application that visualizes four classic sorting algorithms with real-time metrics and beautiful animations.
+An interactive web application built with **Next.js** that visualizes four classic sorting algorithms with real-time metrics and beautiful animations.

 ## Features

-- ✨ **Visual Animations**: Watch sorting algorithms in action with smooth animations
+- **Visual Animations**: Watch sorting algorithms in action with smooth animations
-- 📊 **Real-time Metrics**: Track comparisons, swaps, and complexity in real-time
+- **Real-time Metrics**: Track comparisons, swaps, and complexity in real-time
-- 🎯 **Four Algorithms**: Selection, Insertion, Bubble, and Merge Sort
+- **Four Algorithms**: Selection, Insertion, Bubble, and Merge Sort
+- **Custom Data Input**: Enter your own data or use the default dataset
-- 🎨 **Modern UI**: Beautiful dark-themed interface with gradient effects
+- **Modern UI**: Beautiful dark-themed interface with gradient effects
-- ⚡ **Adjustable Speed**: Control animation speed with slider
+- **Adjustable Speed**: Control animation speed with slider
-- 🔄 **Interactive Controls**: Reset, randomize, and sort with ease
+- **Built with Next.js**: Optimized for Vercel deployment

 ## Algorithms Included